nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 The following version information is particularly important due to the way that Visual Studio was packaged in older versions.
 Since packaging has not remain consistent throughout the different versions of Visual Studio, I would not count on specific information being accurate regarding Visual Studio script names, script locations, and script behaviors for different version other than Visual Studio 2017 Community Edition (e.g., you may have to do research on the differences); however, if you stick with the same version I am using you should be up and running by the end of this article.
-You will need to make sure to install the C/C++ development envirnoments whenever options are listed during the installation, and it would not hurt to have the Windows 10 SDK installed as well.
+You will need to make sure to install the C/C++ development environments whenever options are listed during the installation, and it would not hurt to have the Windows 10 SDK installed as well.
 Even though Visual Studio provides a text editor, and a bunch of other features that I do not use.
 I typically use the text editor program called [Vim][vim] to edit my source code files, the Windows CLI to compile the code using a compiler that was installed with Visual Studio, and Visual Studio as a debugger for the built binary that is produce through the Windows CLI.